 Can Drunk Driving Charges Be Dismissed?

-The premier Michigan criminal defense law firm, LEWIS & DICKSTEIN, P.L.L.C., specializes in DUI Charges in Michigan.
-Aggressive and experienced attorneys that will tirelessly and fearlessly fight for your rights!
+Attorneys specializing in DUI Charges in Michigan.
+Aggressive and experienced attorneys who will tirelessly and fearlessly fight for your rights!

 Attacking the Basis of the Traffic Stop, the Arrest, or the Administration of Field Sobriety Tests